 The extended detention depth of the bioretention swales within the road reserve must cater for a 15minute duration for minor events.

+Subsoil drainage to downslope side of one-way crossfall roads in accordance with Section D4.05 of Chapter D4 in Northern Rivers Local Government Design and Construction Guidelines.